Skip to main content

 King of the Garden Pole Lima Bean legume Feb 21 Feb 28 Transplant May 27 – Jun 3

-Kuroda Carrots root_vegetable Feb 11 Feb 18 Transplant Apr 29
+Kuroda Carrots root vegetable Feb 11 Feb 18 Transplant Apr 29

 Lacinato Kale lettuce Feb 6 Direct Sow Apr 7 – Apr 12